This New Asos Brand Is Full Of Covetable Plus-Size Wedding Guest Looks

 AdvertisementADVERTISEMENT

 As a self-described magpie (I love sparkly things!), this oversized paillette dress immediately caught my eye.
 I wasn’t sure how I’d feel about the elbow-length sleeves or the boxy silhouette, but once I put it on, all my concerns were immediately assuaged.
-This was the only dress I sized up in (I tried a US size 22), but it turns out I didn’t need to.
-This is a very roomy style, and while the T-shirt cut looked good in the size up, I think it fit even better in 20 when I tried it on later at the ASOS pop-up in NYC.
+This was the only dress I sized up in (I tried a US size 22, about a UK 26), but it turns out I didn’t need to.
+This is a very roomy style, and while the T-shirt cut looked good in the size up, I think it fit even better a size below when I tried it on later at the ASOS pop-up in NYC.
 That confirmed my impression that Arrange runs consistently true to size, which is always so good to see.

 This dress is even more stunning in person, with the varied sizes of the paillettes adding dimension and giving the effect of even more shine.
 When I shot this in the late evening sun, I felt like a human disco ball, in the very best way possible.
 All I wanted to do was shimmy and dance around in this, so it would be perfect for a rooftop wedding reception or any nighttime event that calls for sparkle and shine.